 Insurance companies that insure businesses and nonprofits spend a good deal of money and time with loss control – the practice of trying to prevent future losses.

-Loss Control – The practice of trying to prevent future losses.
+Loss Control is the practice of trying to prevent future losses.

 The process usually begins with a representative visiting an insured and inspecting their property and procedures.
 Often this generates “recommendations” for an insured to implement that help to prevent or minimize future claims.